michael-land/material-ui-hook-form/README.md

 Additional props from [`React Hook Form`](https://react-hook-form.com/api#register):

-- `control`?: Control; - control object is from invoking useForm. it's optional if you are using FormContext.
+- `control?: Control` - control object is from invoking useForm. it's optional if you are using FormContext.

 Addtional props:

-- `loading`?: boolean - Disable button and show loading indicator when true, it's optional if you are using FormContext
+- `loading?: boolean` - Disable button and show loading indicator when true, it's optional if you are using FormContext

 ```tsx
 const form = useForm();